msiqi/qbb2021-answers/day1-lunch/README.md

 (base) (12:45:01)~/qbb2021-answers/day1-lunch/$wc -l *.bed > feature_count.txt

 2C
-There are the most methylations on K27 compared to the other lysine residue on H3 There are about 30,000 fly-based genes
+There are the most methylation regions for K27 compared to the other lysine residue on H3 There are about 30,000 fly-based genes

 3A